Daddy's Little Girls

 Daddy's Little Girls is a 2007 American romantic comedy drama film written and directed by Tyler Perry, produced by Perry and Reuben Cannon, and starring Gabrielle Union, Idris Elba, Louis Gossett Jr., and Tracee Ellis Ross.
 It tells the story of a lawyer who helps a mechanic in a custody battle against his mean-spirited ex-wife over who will get custody of their daughters.

 Daddy's Little Girls was released on February 14, 2007 by Lions Gate Entertainment.
-This is the first of six films directed by Perry that he does not appear in (the other five being Acrimony, For Colored Girls, Temptation: Confessions of a Marriage Counselor, Nobody's Fool and A Jazzman's Blues) as well as the first of Perry's films to not be based on any of the filmmaker's stage plays.
+This is the first film directed by Perry that he does not appear in, as well as the first of Perry's films to not be based on any of the filmmaker's stage plays.

 Plot

 In Edgewood, Atlanta, Monty James is a well-liked mechanic working for Willie, who dreams of owning his own shop.
 His three daughters, Sierra, Lauryn, and China, live with their maternal grandmother, Kat, but Monty visits regularly and provides financial support.
-Before her death, Kat asks Monty to take custody of them since her disowned daughter/Monty's ex-wife Jennifer, barely has any interest in the girls, caring more about her live-in drug dealer boyfriend Joe.
+Before her death, Kat asks Monty to take custody of them since her disowned daughter, Monty's ex-wife Jennifer, barely has any interest in the girls, caring more about her live-in drug dealer boyfriend Joe.

 Following Kat's funeral, Jennifer arrives with Joe and his thugs.
 She tries to physically take the girls from Monty, but her aunt Rita steps in.
 She leaves, telling Monty she intends to seek full custody of the girls.

-Monty accepts a job as a driver for attorney Julia Rossmore at the recommendation of his next-door neighbor Maya to earn extra money.
+To earn extra money, Monty accepts a job as a driver for attorney Julia Rossmore at the recommendation of his next-door neighbor Maya.
 One night, after Julia’s friends, Brenda and Cynthia set her up on a blind date with Byron, Monty has to work later than expected.
 While driving her home, Monty receives a call that his children were involved in a house fire.
 So he immediately heads to the hospital without telling Julia, who fires him.

 When Monty arrives at the hospital, it is revealed that Sierra accidentally started a fire and that the girls were home alone with no adult supervision until Maya rescued them.
-Social Services representative, Laurie Bell grants immediate temporary custody to Jennifer.
+Social Services representative Laurie Bell gives immediate temporary custody to Jennifer.
 Meanwhile, the girls face constant abuse and neglect from Joe and Jennifer.
 Monty is called to Sierra's school after she is caught with drugs.
 Sierra explains that Joe and Jennifer are forcing her to sell drugs, threatening to hurt Monty if she refuses.
-Aware that Joe can afford a high-power attorney for the custody hearing, Monty goes to Julia for help, but she turns him away, assuming he only wants the girls to get government assistance.
+Aware that Joe can afford a high-powered attorney for the custody hearing, Monty goes to Julia for help, but she turns him away, assuming he only wants the girls to get government assistance.